meet-projects/Y1-Summer-Labs/05. Conditionals Lab/README.md

 2. Write conditional statements so your code prints `"[name], Go home!"`, unless the `name` is `"homer"`, in which case it prints `"Welcome home."`

-> At this point your first 6 tests should pass!
-If they don't, go back over the instructions to see if you missed something.

 3. [BONUS] Does it work if you put in these strings as the `name` argument?
     - `"homer"`
     - `"Homer"`